 How Engagements Typically Work

-MNSS engagements are intentionally structured to be low-pressure, conversational, and exploratory.
+MNS engagements are intentionally structured to be low-pressure, conversational, and exploratory.

 The goal is not to sell a service, but to help organizations determine whether surface performance is worth evaluating—and whether further discussion makes sense.